 - Putting dishes in the dishwasher or cleaning, drying, and putting them away after you use them.

-- Placing binder back in your backpack and bringing it back downstairs for the next day.
+- Placing the binder back in your backpack and bringing it back downstairs for the next day.

-- Putting your shoes in the closet after you are done wearing them.
+- Putting your shoes (Affiliate Link) in the closet after you take them off.

-- Placing your dirty clothes in the laundry basket when you get changed for bed.
+- Placing your dirty clothes in the laundry basket (Affiliate Link) when you get ready for bed.

 - Making your bed when you get out of bed in the morning.